totallyrad1/rad_garbage_collector/README.md

+# usage :
-use rad_malloc function to allocate all ur pointers flag 1 for malloc ( the pointer is saved into a static linked list ) flag 0 to free all the previous pointer u allocated
+rad_malloc function to allocate all ur pointers flag 1 for malloc ( the pointer is saved into a static linked list ) flag 0 to free all the previous pointer u allocated